 - Depending on which type of rv you’d like to get the blue book value for, you’ll want to order (by phone) one or the other book.
 You can buy them singly or by subscription.
 The Kelley Blue Book for RV (Motorhome) guide has the list prices for the current year of this type of rvs: motorhomes, campers, and van conversions.
 They also go back 20 years to give you the rvs blue book value for the older models.
 The other Kelley Blue Book titled “Travel Trailer Guide” also lists the current year prices but only goes back nine years for travel trailers, fifth wheels, folding trailers (pop-up campers).
 They do give you a chart for older models.

 I keep thinking there must be an easier way, but I don’t think there is.
 I’ve seen the various Kelley Blue Book Guides for rvs and campers for sale on eBay and on Amazon, but the availability is extremely limited, and they tend to be obsolete.
 If you need the info right away it might be a good bet to visit your local rv dealer and ask them if you could use their copy.
 The same goes for your library.
 They’re a reference material, so if the library that has the copy is close to you that would be a good be to stop by and review it.
 If not, you can call your reference librarian and see what the policy is to reserve a copy and perhaps have it sent to your library.
+I’ve tried this before, and in a lot of areas you’ll find that libraries belong to a shared reference library and can order the copy sent to your local library to hold for you to review in house.

 Well I hope I’ve answered your question about how to find the Kelley Blue Book Value for RVs!
 Please post a comment if you have any further suggestions that other folks might find helpful.
 If you’d like a hand with a trickier appraisal, feel free to leave a comment and I’ll see what I can uncover for you.